If you’ve been charged with domestic violence in Houston, Texas, a conviction in Houston can have severe consequences.

 Negative Impact of a Domestic Violence Conviction in Houston

-In addition to jail time and fines, there are many other ways in which a domestic violence conviction can have a negative impact on your life:
+The sentence for domestic violence may include jail time and fines, but there are also many other ways in a conviction can have a negative impact on your life:

 - No contact/restraining orders

 - Prohibited from owning or possessing a firearm

 - Prohibited from getting a hunting or fishing license in Texas

 - Court ordered counseling – at your expense